jundalisay/spblist/content/en/research/hawking/grand/part-02c.md

 ## Descartes

-But the person who first explicitly and rigorously formulated the concept of laws of nature as we understand them was René Descartes (1596–1650).
+The person who first explicitly and rigorously formulated the concept of laws of nature as we understand them was René Descartes (1596–1650).

-Descartes believed that all physical phenomena is explained as the collisions of moving masses, which were governed by 3 laws.
-These were the precursors of Newton’s famous laws of motion.
+He believed that all physical phenomena is explained as the collisions of moving masses, which were governed by 3 laws.
+- These were the precursors of Newton’s famous laws of motion.

 He asserted that those laws of nature were valid in all places and at all times.
 He stated explicitly that obedience to these laws does not imply that these moving bodies have minds.

 Descartes also understood the importance of what we today call “initial conditions.”

 Those describe the state of a system at the beginning of whatever interval of time over which one seeks to make predictions.

 With a given set of initial conditions, the laws of nature determine how a system will evolve over time, but without a specific set of initial conditions, the evolution cannot be specified.

 For example, if at time zero, a pigeon directly overhead lets something go, the path of that falling object is determined by Newton’s laws.